Who We Are

 The original Gannett Clinic opened on Ho Plaza in 1956, named by the Gannett Foundation to honor media mogul Frank Gannett, CU 1898.
 In 1979, the facility was expanded to meet the needs of a growing student body.
 The clinic was renamed “Gannett Health Services” in 2000 to reflect the expansion of health services beyond the Ho Plaza facility, when several Gannett departments moved to other campus buildings due to space constraints.

-Gannett was renamed “Cornell Health” in March 2017, in anticipation of our new health services facility opening in summer 2017.
-An update and expansion of the original Gannett building, the new Cornell Health facility increases access to care for a student body that has doubled in size since Gannett first opened, and increased utilization of health services by 250%.
-The project has been a strategic priority of the University since the early 2000s, and was funded through a combination of university funding and the gifts of generous donors.
+Gannett was renamed “Cornell Health” in 2017 to coincide with the opening of its updated and expanded building.
+The new Cornell Health facility increased access to care for a student body that had more-than doubled in size since the Gannett Clinic first opened, and increased utilization of health services by 250%.

 Contact us